dainst/idai-field/web/README.md

 ### Getting started | elasticsearch

 Acts as the primary datastore. `api`, and `ui` through `api` depend on this service running.
-It can be started via `docker-compose up elasticsearch`.
+It can be started via

+    docker-compose up elasticsearch

 To do a hard reset of the data during development, do